vectordotdev/vector/website/content/en/highlights/2021-08-24-vector-source-sink.md

 To allow operators to transition at their leisure, this new release of Vector still defaults to `v1`.
 In `0.20.0` we'll require operators to explicitly state which version they want to use, but continue to support `v1`.
-In `0.22.0` we'll drop `v1` completely, and default to `v2`, we also no longer require you to explicitly set the version since there will only be one supported going forward.
+In `0.22.0` we'll drop `v1` completely, and default to `v2`.
+We will also no longer require you to explicitly set the version since there will only be one supported going forward.

 If you want to opt in to the new (stable!) `v2` version, you can do so as